-The first Three-Year Rolling Period started on July 1, 2021 and ends on June 30, 2024.
+Three-Year Rolling Periods are made up of three consecutive Reporting Years, e.g., July 1, 2021, to June 30, 2024.
 A new Three-Year Rolling Period starts on the first day of each Reporting Year.
-In each period, Professional Registrants must:
+In each Period, Professional Registrants must record 60 CE Hours of activities (20 hours per year on average).

-- Record 60 CE Hours of activities (20 hours per year on average) - Designated structural engineers must record an additional 60 CE Hours of Technical Learning directly related to their structural engineering practice.
+Furthermore, designated structural engineers must

+record an additional 60 CE Hours of Technical Learning directly related to their structural engineering practice.